nfiacco/SqlEvaluator/README.md

 1) Verify conditions and selectors
 2) Iterate table by table in the "from" clause
     1) Apply any relevant filters
-    2) Perform a join with the output of the previous iteration
+    2) Perform a join with the output of the previous iteration:
-        1) If the join has any relevant conditions, perform a nested loop join
+        1) If the join has any relevant conditions:
+            1) If there is an equality condition, perform a hash join using that condition's attributes
+            2) Otherwise, perform a nested loop join
         2) If not, perform a simple cross join
 3) Select the output columns